nikeedev/nikeedev/README.md

 I’m Nikita :)

-I’m interested in creating programs, apps, game engines and other tools for game development!
+I’m interested in creating programs, apps, game engines and other tools for web, desktop or game development!
 I also like exploring new programming languages

 I’m working on various projects/software, most of them I'm working on are